Scurvy: Early modern era

-In the 13th century Crusaders developed scurvy.
-In the 1497 expedition of Vasco da Gama, the curative effects of citrus fruit were already observed and were confirmed by Pedro Álvares Cabral and his crew in 1507.

 The Portuguese planted fruit trees and vegetables on Saint Helena, a stopping point for homebound voyages from Asia, and left their sick who had scurvy and other ailments to be taken home by the next ship if they recovered.
-In 1500, one of the pilots of Cabral's fleet bound for India noted that in Malindi, its king offered the expedition fresh supplies such as lamb, chicken, and duck, along with lemons and oranges, due to which "some of our ill were cured of scurvy".

 These travel accounts did not prevent further maritime tragedies caused by scurvy, partly because of the lack of communication between travelers and those responsible for their health, and because fruits and vegetables could not be kept for long on ships.

+In the 1519-1521 circumnavigation, Magellan's crew suffered from scurvy: "above all other calamities this was the worst: in some men the gums grew over the teeth, both lowers and uppers, so that they could not eat in any way and thus they died of this sickness.
+Nineteen men died."

 In 1536, the French explorer Jacques Cartier, while exploring the St. Lawrence River, used the local St. Lawrence Iroquoians' knowledge to save his men dying of scurvy.
 He boiled the needles of the aneda tree (generally believed to have been eastern white cedar) to make a tea that was later shown to contain 50 mg of vitamin C per 100 grams.
 Such treatments were not available aboard ship, where the disease was most common.
 Later, possibly inspired by this incident, several European countries experimented with preparations of various conifers, such as spruce beer, as cures for scurvy.

 In 1579, the Spanish friar and physician Agustin Farfán published a book in which he recommended oranges and lemons for treating scurvy, a remedy that was already known in the Spanish navy.